 Technically, there are more than 25 types of chefs who could work in the kitchen under the brigade de cuisine.
 However, every kitchen is a little different, as are the types of chef jobs available.
 Generally speaking, these are some of the most common positions in the kitchen brigade system:

-Also known as the chef de cuisine, the executive chef is in charge of the entire kitchen.
-He or she prepares the menu, decides what ingredients to purchase and oversees the operation.
-Executive chefs often act as expediters, meaning they help ensure that food coming out of the kitchen goes to the right table at the right time.
-Executive chefs also add finishing touches such as a a drizzle of balsamic extract or a swirl of berry compote.
+To put it simply, the executive chef is in charge of the entire kitchen.
+He or she prepares the menu, decides what ingredients to purchase and oversees the operation as a whole.
+Executive chefs may act as kitchen expediters, meaning they help ensure that food coming out of the kitchen is correctly made and designated for the appropriate table.
+Executive chefs may also add finishing touches such as a drizzle of balsamic extract or a swirl of berry compote.

-The sous chef is the No. 2 person in the kitchen.
+The sous chef is second-in-command in the kitchen.
 They have a hand in just about every kitchen operation, including overseeing all of the other chefs in the kitchen, creating staff schedules, handling inventory management, enforcing safety standards, aiding in equipment maintenance and being ready to hop on any station as needed.

 The pastry chef is responsible for creating the dessert menu, helping to select ingredients and suppliers, overseeing pastry cooks and collaborating with the head chef on menu development.

-Line cooks are the chefs who do the bulk of the actual cooking.
+Line cooks are the workers who do the bulk of the actual cooking.
 Many restaurants will have a head line cook for each station, also known as a chef de partie, who oversees apprentices for that station.
-Line cooks and their apprentices are usually assigned to one or more of the following stations, either on a permanent or a rotation basis:
+They’ll typically need to have a host of culinary skills, including all the basic techniques, knowledge of flavors and seasonings, knife skills, and more.

 - Fry station.